OferE/bit2c/Readme.md

 Warning! - these keys grant access to your bit2c account! keep them safe!

-For running the tests just use:
+For running the tests just clone the repository and then:
 <pre><code>
+npm install
 npm test
 </code></pre>